 Unfortunately, delay in getting your comp check is a regular part of most workers’ comp cases.
 If your checks get behind a week or two, it’s probably due to an administrative oversight or even the mail being slow.
 You should just keep careful track of your communications with your employer’s workers’ comp insurance carrier to make sure you get your check and give the insurer a chance to make good on a mistake.
 But for longstanding, outright refusals to pay, you should take action.
 You have legally enforceable rights and the insurance company cannot ignore you.

 We’ve handled cases like this and know how desperate things can get when you don’t get a weekly check for a long time—homes can be lost and families can fall into despair.
-If you’re having this kind of trouble getting your check or if you’re just worried about dealing with the insurance company in any way, check out the other links on our site for free pointers and always feel free to call us at 864.582.0416 or toll-free at 888.230.1841 for a free meeting to discuss your case.
+If you’re having this kind of trouble getting your check or if you’re just worried about dealing with the insurance company in any way, check out the other links on our site for free pointers and always feel free to call our Workers' Compensation Attorneys at 864.582.0416 or toll-free at 888.230.1841 for a free meeting to discuss your case.
+You can also download our book The Hurt Worker's Toolkit to get valuable information to help you.

 Related Links:As a Worker in South Carolina, You’re Entitled to These Workers’ Comp Benefits